ajomuch92/vue-tailwind-elements/README.md

 * Adding slot to dropdown
 * Adding social icons
 * Adding more props to some components (button, table)
-* Adding more components (Chip, ScrollToTop and Carousel)
+* Adding more components (Chip, ScrollToTop, Tooltip and Carousel)
 * Adding support to custom icons

 # Instalation